orlof/xcb3-ext/readme.md

 FillScreenMemory(0x20)  ' This will fill the screen memory with spaces (assuming standard character mode).
 ```

 **Note**: This subroutine solely modifies the screen memory.
-If you intend to adjust the bitmap graphics or color RAM, you must employ other relevant subroutines like `FillBuffer(..)` for bitmap memory and `FillColorMemory(...)` for color RAM.
+If you intend to adjust the bitmap graphics or color RAM, you must employ other relevant subroutines like `FillBitmap(..)` for bitmap memory and `FillColorMemory(...)` for color RAM.
 It's essential to coordinate updates across these memories to attain the desired visual representation.

 [Back to TOC](#table-of-contents)